Our Privacy Commitment

 Managing the personal information that we hold about you

 We are committed to giving you control over the personal information you share with us.
 You can update and manage your personal information in different ways.
-Managing your information is as easy as sharing it.

-Electronic marketing communications sent by the Edinburgh International Festival will include functions to opt-out of similar communications in the future.
+Electronic marketing communications sent by the Edinburgh International Festival will always include functions to opt-out of similar communications in the future.
 Communications will also contain information and links that will allow you to manage your account preferences as above.

 Cookies